Get

 Dogs can develop tumors anywhere on their bodies, including on their paws.
 These can occur on or near the digits, the back of the paw, or around the pad of the paw.
 Although many tumors are benign, which means they are non-cancerous growths, some tumors can be cancerous.

-Although benign and malignant tumors do behave differently, fast action increases the chances of survival if the tumor does turn out to be cancerous, so the only safe way to determine whether one is cancerous or not is to visit a vet.
-They may be able to test the tumor by collecting samples through a needle or they may need to perform a biopsy to remove part of the tumor.
+Although benign and malignant tumors do behave differently, fast action increases the chances of a positive outcome if the tumor does turn out to be cancerous.
+The only safe way to determine whether one is cancerous or not is to visit a vet as soon as the lump is first noticed.
+They may be able to test the tumor by collecting samples using a needle or they may need to perform a biopsy to remove a part or the whole tumor.

-Treatment options can include the removal of the tumor as well as radiation therapy, immunotherapy, and chemotherapy.
-The best treatment, or combination of treatments depends on how developed the cancer is, whether it has spread, and how aggressive you want the treatment to be.
+Depending on the tumor’s characteristics, treatment options can include surgical removal, radiation therapy, immunotherapy, and chemotherapy.
+The best treatment, or combination of treatments, depends on how advanced the cancer is, what type it is, whether it has spread, and how extensive you want the treatment to be.

 Dogster divider_v2_NEW_MAY_24_